 Engine: Gibson GK458 4.5 liter V8 – no hybrid systems

-But there is a bigger problem than the non-homologation of the car, which led to the veto of the team’s presence in the WEC in 2022: the issue of using the Vanwall name is that it captures a lot behind the scenes.
-There is an ongoing process at the European Union Intellectual Property Office and these problems can cause the project to become a bad egg.
+But there is a bigger problem than the lack of homologation of the car, which led to the veto of the team’s presence in the WEC in 2022: the issue with using the Vanwall name is that it holds fast and a lot behind the scenes.
+There is an ongoing process at the European Union Intellectual Property Office and these problems may lead to the project being limited.
 Tom Dillmann drove – for now – the Vanwall LMH in tests at the EuroSpeedway in Lausitz, Germany.
 If the imbroglio is resolved, they must come with a car.

 Example: A500 (preferably following the brand standard)

-Engine: Alpine (electric planter not specified) + Bosch/Williams/XTrac hybrid systems
+Engine: Alpine (powerplant not specified) + Bosch/Williams/XTrac hybrid systems

-Representing the Renault group, Alpine benefits from formula 1 and includes the largest investment in Endurance with a view to the 2024 season – next year, the Dieppe brand should ‘fall’ to LMP2 and make a transition year, as the French Hypercar in recent years is the former LMP1 ‘cancelled’ in 2018 and with four seasons behind it – it was the Rebellion R18 which became the Alpine A480 with ACO/FIA approval.
+Representing the Renault group, Alpine benefits from System 1 and includes the largest investment in Endurance with a view to the 2024 season – next year, the Dieppe brand should ‘fall’ to LMP2 and make a transition year, as the French Hypercar in recent years is the old LMP1 ‘on steroids’ in 2018 and for four seasons behind it – it was the Rebellion R18 which became the Alpine A480 with ACO/FIA approval.

-Alpine’s LMDh should come to the tracks with the code name A500 and be mounted on the Oreca platform – similar to Acura – but without the proven engine and conventional hybrid systems according to the IMSA/ACO/FIA integration regulation.
-It is possible that the car will also participate in the USA, but in the name of Nissan – another brand of the group and very popular in the North American market and Alpine’s representative will be Andretti – in the WEC will be Signatech, and Philippe.
-Sinault.
+Alpine’s LMDh should come to the tracks with the code name A500 and be mounted on the Oreca platform – similar to Acura – however, without the proven engine and hybrid systems standard according to the IMSA / ACO / FIA integration rule.
+It is possible that the car will also participate in the USA, but in the name of Nissan – another brand of the group and very popular in the North American market and the representative of Alpine will be Andretti – in the WEC it will be Signatech, with Philippe Sinault.

 Example: The code name is not defined